1. How do I apply?

 10. What if I received prior emergency assistance funding?

 The review committee will take into consideration all prior awards for emergency assistance including proactive awards.
 If a student is granted a proactive award during the current term, the review committee will offset an award for emergency assistance by the amount of the proactive award.
-If you received funding during the present term, you cannot reapply for additional funding.
-In addition, if you received prior funding support for an item already, the committee may determine that the need has been met.
+If you received funding during the present term, you cannot be considered for additional funding.
+In addition, if you received prior funding for an item already, the committee may determine that the need has been met.

 11. What are proactive awards?